llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

 DWARF address spaces correspond to target architecture specific linear addressable memory areas.
-See DWARF Version 5 section 2.12 and *DWARF Extensions For Heterogeneous Debugging* section :ref:`amdgpu-dwarf-segment_addresses`.
+See DWARF Version 5 section 2.12 and *DWARF Extensions For Heterogeneous Debugging* section :ref:`amdgpu-dwarf-address-spaces`.

 The DWARF address space mapping used for AMDGPU is defined in :ref:`amdgpu-dwarf-address-space-mapping-table`.